vlad17/princeton-cos418-review/README.md

 ## Instructions for Adding Content

 0. Fork this repo
-0. Create a folder for the unit you want to add (follow the others as an example).
+0. Create a folder for the unit you want to add (follow the others as an example - use hyphens for spaces and all lowercase).
 0. Add a single file in that folder, `README.md`, following the same format as the others.
 In particular, it should look like the excerpt below.
+Auxiliary materials are welcome in that unit's folder.
 0. Create a pull request, I'll merge it in.

     # Summary